 Flank pain refers to discomfort in your upper abdomen or back and sides.
 It develops in the area below the ribs and above the pelvis.
 Usually, the pain is worse on one side of your body.

-Though flank pain is often a symptom of a kidney problem, it can also be the result of other medical conditions if it occurs along with additional symptoms.
-It’s important to see your doctor if you have chronic or severe flank pain, especially if you’re also experiencing other symptoms.
+It’s important to talk with a doctor if you have chronic or severe flank pain, especially if you’re also experiencing other symptoms.

 Some of the more common causes of flank pain include: